 “But digital billboards are basically giant TV screens that need electricity – aren’t they more expensive than a traditional billboard?”

 Blip is affordable because just like AirBnB doesn’t own the rooms you stay in when you book through them, we don’t own the digital billboards.

 When you execute a campaign with us, we rent space on a network of digital billboards all across the country.
-You pay for the duration or number of blips you want (your daily budget can be as little as $1/day!) and pick your locations, and we find space.
+You pay for the duration or number of blips you want, and pick your locations, and we find space.

 Billboard advertising through Blip also means you pay per display; you’re only charged when your ad is actually shown.

 (You can estimate the total number of displays, or blips, that you can get for your budget with our Blip Cost Estimator.)

 So by sharing space, and paying only when your ad is shown, you can take advantage of billboard advertising at a much lower rate than you can typically find elsewhere.

 (You can estimate the total number of displays, or blips, that you can get for your budget with our Blip Cost Estimator.
 For more information on the low cost of Blip billboard advertising, you can also check out this video.)

 Want to jump right in and start (metaphorically) catching eyeballs as soon as today?
 Just click here to begin.

 Then take all that money you’ll be saving and treat yourself to something nice.
 You deserve it.